Best VPNs for torrenting safely in 2021

 Best torrenting VPNs - our detailed list

-We’ve hand-picked the VPN providers that make the best match with torrenting clients.
+We've hand-picked the VPN providers that make the best match with torrenting clients, offering all the top features and unlimited bandwidth for your files.
 With them, you can be sure to download torrents quickly and safely, no matter your platform of choice.

 1. NordVPN – best VPN for safe torrent downloads